-The critical distinction to remember with alcoholism is that it includes addiction, which is a genuine inability to stop using a substance.
+The critical distinction with alcoholism is that it includes addiction, a genuine inability to stop using a substance.
 Rehab for alcohol addiction is necessary to overcome alcoholism and regain control of life.
 Our team at Illinois Recovery Center is here to help support you during your recovery.
 You’re not alone!

 Table of Contents